mike-unitskyi/s3repo-maven-plugin/README.md

 create-update: Special Notes
 ============================

-* If one of your declared artifact items *already* exists in your S3 YUM repository, the goal will fail UNLESS the declared artifact item is a *SNAPSHOT* dependency and the **autoIncrementSnapshotArtifacts** configuration property is true (this is the default value/behavior).
+* If one of your declared artifact items *already* exists in your S3 YUM repository, the goal will fail unless the declared artifact item is a *SNAPSHOT* dependency and the **autoIncrementSnapshotArtifacts** configuration property is true (this is the default value/behavior).
 * You can use "-Ds3repo.allowCreateRepository=true" the first time you run the plugin to initialize a new repository; subsequent